 Infrastructure Improvement

+The construction of highways and railways began during the colonial period with the expansion of the tea industry and the prosperity of the countrymen.
 A school system was established throughout the country and many official buildings like the old parliament building in Colombo, the court buildings, the National Museum, and the Nuwara Eliya Post Office were also built

 Meanwhile, the British built bungalows for the tea planters in the hills, and most of them are currently operating as tourist hotels.
+Places like the ‘Edison’ bungalow in Haputale built by them have become popular tourist spots today.

 The British worked to build large parks in Colombo and Nuwara Eliya, the most popular of which are Victoria Parks in Colombo and Nuwara Eliya.
 At present, Colombo Victoriya Park has been renamed Viharamahadevi Park.